 No one likes being rejected.
 It sucks.
-It hurts the most when coming from someone you care about but it still isn’t great dealing with it on a professional level either.
-Professional rejection is like a slow burn that builds up over time, slowly accumulating and killing your spirit if you aren’t careful.
+It hurts the most when coming from someone you care about, but it still isn’t great dealing with it professionally, either.
+Professional rejection is like a slow burn that builds over time, slowly accumulating and killing your spirit if you aren’t careful.
 So how do you deal with professional rejection in the first place?
 Let’s talk about that.

 What is Professional Rejection?

 Unless you have incredible luck you’re probably going to be rejected from quite a lot of workplaces during your next job hunt.
-You may also see some rejection after securing a job when submitting proposals or certain work projects too.
+You may also see some rejection after securing a job when submitting proposals or certain work projects.

 It’s normal to face some rejection… But that doesn’t mean it’s fun or easy.
-The more rejection you face, the more it can weigh you down too.
-Personally I find the silence and rejection is one of the worst parts of job hunting.
+The more rejection you face, the more it can weigh you down.
+Personally, I find that silence and rejection are some of the worst parts of job hunting.
 Submitting an application and agreeing to interviews is quite literally a process where you agree to have someone judge you and evaluate your worth.
-Not a great feeling if they decide you aren’t what they were looking for.
+It’s not a great feeling if they decide you aren’t what they were looking for.

 It’s Nothing Personal

-When you’re rejected from a job or some sort of proposal, it’s not personal.
-It can certainly feel that way sometimes, especially when you’re getting a lot of rejection but at the end of the day things just weren’t a good fit.
+It’s not personal when you’re rejected from a job or some proposal.
+It can certainly feel that way sometimes, especially when you’re getting a lot of rejection, but at the end of the day, things just weren’t a good fit.
 It doesn’t reflect on who you are as a person or your worth in the slightest.

-Most professional rejection is probably going to come when you’re younger.
+Most professional rejection is likely to come when you’re younger.
 The less experience you have, the less likely you are to be seen as someone with value.
-Companies (to their own detriment) often don’t want to take the time to train their employees which means if you don’t already know what you’re doing they may not want to take a chance on you.
+Companies (to their own detriment) often don’t want to take the time to train their employees, which means if you don’t already know what you’re doing, they may not want to take a chance on you.

 It isn’t anything against who you are, even if sometimes it feels that way.
-Being told again and again that you don’t have the right experience starts feeling really unfair.
-Eventually you will be able to find something though.
+Being repeatedly told that you don’t have the right experience starts feeling unfair.
+Eventually, you will be able to find something, though.
 Even if it isn’t the best fit, sometimes you just have to keep your head down and bide your time while you pad out your resume.

-According to one article, it can take 100 to 200 job applications to get a single job offer.
-There is a less than 10% chance of getting even an interview from any given application.
+According to one article, getting a single job offer can take 100 to 200 job applications.
+There is a less than 10% chance of getting an interview from any given application.
 Meaning the odds are not great.

-There are of course a lot of factors that can influence the odds of getting an interview or job offer.
-The point is though, that you’re probably going to face a lot of rejection.
+There are, of course, a lot of factors that can influence the odds of getting an interview or job offer.
+The point is that you’re probably going to face a lot of rejection.
 So don’t take it to heart and try to remember that sometimes it’s just a numbers game.

 They Would Be Lucky To Work With You, Not the Other Way Around